 I remember when I was five years old, my father said to me, “Athena, we need to talk to your brother first and then you.
 Please wait in your room.”
 I sat in the eerie stillness, trying to decipher what was being said in hushed tones on the other side of the wall until it was my turn.
 “You are going to have two houses now,” my parents told me.
 “Two Christmases!”
 We were sitting in a circle on my bedroom floor.
 My parents were so cheerful in their explanation, but I still can’t erase the long look on my nine-year-old brother’s face from my memory.

-What I love most about being a single mom I don’t remember having feelings about the divorce.
+I don’t remember having feelings about the divorce.
 I only remember sobbing in my bunk at summer camp when I was nine years old and blurting out that it’s really hard when your parents divorce.
 My parents shared custody so I went back and forth between the two houses for most of my childhood.
 I remember my mother chopping vegetables after work with exhausted irritation.
 I remember my father breaking down during his second divorce, asking me through tears if I still loved him.
 I also remember him telling me he wasn’t worried — he was sure I would find love in my early 20s, get married and live happily ever after.